Jill Halfpenny: 2005–2017: Stage roles, Waterloo Road, and presenting work

-2018–present: Theatre and television
+2018–2023: Theatre and television

 In the stage adaptation of the psychological thriller novel The Girl on the Train, Halfpenny headlined as Rachel, a dispirited alcoholic who witnesses a murder but struggles to convince people of what she saw.
-Premiering at the Leeds Playhouse in May 2018, the production was met with mixed reviews, though critics agreed that Halfpenny was its biggest asset, with The Yorkshire Post commenting that she "steals the show [...]
+Premiering at the Leeds Playhouse in May 2018, the production was met with mixed reviews, though critics agreed that Halfpenny was its biggest asset, with The Yorkshire Post commenting that she "steals the show ...
 Her role requires a nuanced performance that keeps the audience guessing [and] it's one she delivers with great aplomb".
 The following year, she starred as a conflicted parent who accepts hush money after her 13-year-old son is molested by a Hollywood film producer, in the four-part BBC miniseries Dark Money.

 In Channel 5's The Drowning, a mystery thriller that aired over four consecutive nights in February 2021, Halfpenny starred as Jodie Walsh, a grief-stricken mother who comes to believe that her late son may still be alive.
 In her appraisal of the show for The Guardian, Lucy Mangan said of Halfpenny, "Her presence is always a sign that a programme will be an elevated production.
 Here, her inability to strike a false or melodramatic note is perfect for the [character]".
 Next, she played the supporting role of Doreen Hill in The Long Shadow, a seven-part miniseries—based on the crimes of serial killer Peter Sutcliffe—that aired on ITV1 between September and November 2023.
 Radio Times critic James Hibbs was effusive in his praise of the show's "strong" cast, calling them "real, fully rounded individuals" and adding, "Everyone brings their A-game in wholly different ways, [including] Halfpenny as the grieving mother of one of Sutcliffe's victims".
-Speaking of the research she undertook in preparation for playing Hill, Halfpenny said it was the lack of aftercare for the victims that shocked her most: "They were just left to deal with such tragic circumstances [and] in such a public arena, with seemingly no support [...]
-It just really shocked me that they were just left alone, and how little power they had [...]
+Speaking of the research she undertook in preparation for playing Hill, Halfpenny said it was the lack of aftercare for the victims that shocked her most: "They were just left to deal with such tragic circumstances [and] in such a public arena, with seemingly no support ...
+It just really shocked me that they were just left alone, and how little power they had ...
 We talk so much now about support and therapy and what could we give them and how can we help them.
 [Back then] it was like, 'Oh, well, that's happened'.
 I thought it was heartbreaking".